emagar/elecRetrns/README.md

 -   Email: emagar at itam dot mx
 -   Citation for the data: see 'About' on the repository landing page

 The repository contains voting data for recent Mexican elections for certain offices at different levels of aggregation.
 Data has been compiled from many sources.
 More recent years tend to be coded from official vote returns.
 Earlier elections tend to be from secondary sources (see Souces section).
-Data inludes district-level federal deputy vote returns since 1979 and district-level presidential vote returns since 2006; and municipality-level municipal president vote returns (except in the state of Nayarit, votes cast for municipal president also elect a municipal council in a fused ballot).
+Data includes district-level federal deputy vote returns since 1979 and district-level presidential vote returns since 2006; and municipality-level municipal president vote returns (except in the state of Nayarit, votes cast for municipal president also elect a municipal council in a fused ballot).

 *Important note:* older incarnations of this repository contain LFS (Large File System) files.
 Make sure to install [LFS](https://git-lfs.github.com/) in your machine before checking out older commits of the repository.

-<a id="orgc06d319"></a>
+<a id="org1fb8c2a"></a>

 # Files in the repository and how to cite them

 You are free to download and modify the data (see the LICENSE document for details) provided you give proper credit to this source.
 Unless otherwise noted in the file descriptor, the cite is Eric Magar (2018) Recent Mexican election vote returns repository, <https://github.com/emagar/elecReturns>.

-<a id="orgc78f0b3"></a>
+<a id="orgdd13b8f"></a>

 ## File naming conventions